Two faceted stud earrings with iridescent beads are displayed on a wooden surface.

 The Hindu Vedas defined two sorts of plenty: “internal” (knowledge, virtue, and

-equalizing and nourishing both simultaneously.
+equalizing and nourishing both also.

 Buddhism teaches that cravings and attachments to material things cause suffering.